+Having a personal brand as a solo recruiter is often forgotten.
 You’ve got a good client base.
 Your candidates know you well.
 You have relationships with a number of job boards, and your LinkedIn profile is up to date.
 You’re accessible, you answer all your emails and phone calls.
 You can take a brief from a client and find them the perfect candidate in a short space of time.
 As far as recruitment goes, you’ve got every box ticked.
 Right?

 …perhaps not quite.

 The thing is, when it comes to working as a solo recruiter, there seems to be less competition surrounding you.
 You’re not in a busy office filled with other consultants, listening to them speak to clients and candidates on the phone all day, and watching them make placements and collect their bonuses.
 The competitive side to recruitment is completely removed when you work by yourself because you aren’t immediately surrounded by your competition.